pypyr/docs/content/docs/steps/py.md

       print(len(host))
 ```

-## import your own modules
+## import custom modules
 You can also import your own custom modules and objects, as long as they resolve
 in the current Python environment.

-To help with this, pypyr also looks in the
-current working directory for your own custom modules, so you can import &
+To help with this, pypyr also looks in the current pipeline's directory for your
+`.py` files.
+This means you can use ad hoc modules saved next to your pipeline
-re-use modules in your current path without having to package & publish the code
-to the current environment first.
+without having to package & publish the code to the current environment first.

+See here for a full details of [pypyr custom module import resolution rules]({{<
+ref "/docs/api/custom-module-search-path" >}}).

-Assume you have a python file in your working directory, saved in a `mydir`
+Assume you have a python file saved in a `mydir` sub-directory like this:
-subdirectory like this:
 ```python
 # ./mydir/mymodule.py